chriskirknielsen/2020/src/en/pages/about.md

 ## Projects

-### VisuBezier
+### Open Source Things

-When I write code, I use VS Code, but I sometimes miss features from other editors, like a CSS easing preview, so I took it upon myself to make a plugin for that.
+I've made a few plugins for the tools I use the most.
+For VS Code, I missed having a CSS easing preview, so I took it upon myself to make a plugin for that.
 The result is [VisuBezier](https://marketplace.visualstudio.com/items?itemName=chriskirknielsen.visubezier), which will allow you to preview a CSS animation when hovering the timing function/easing keyword.
-I am not really into TypeScript (though I understand how it can be useful), and being my first venture into making an extension for VS Code, it was quite a challenge, but it certainly is satisfying to see it in action!
+I've also built a plugin for 11ty that allows you to copy assets from a directory to the output folder without messing with the passthrough configuration, which is aptly named [eleventy-plugin-copy-local-assets](https://www.npmjs.com/package/eleventy-plugin-copy-local-assets).
+That way you keep your images in the same folder as your blog post's Markdown file, for example.

 <div class="u-floatRight u-marginBlockEnd u-marginInlineStart--double">
   {% set shirt -%}